willviles/ember-leaflet-heatmap/README.md

 });
 ```

 Next, override the template with the components you need.
-For a full list of built-in components, (click here)[https://github.com/miguelcobain/ember-leaflet/blob/master/addon/templates/current/leaflet-map.hbs].
+For a full list of built-in components, [click here](https://github.com/miguelcobain/ember-leaflet/blob/master/addon/templates/current/leaflet-map.hbs).

 ```handlebars
 {{yield (hash